Simple transitive $2$-representations of Soergel bimodules for finite Coxeter types: Introduction

 Let us explain our results in some more detail.
 First of all, the Classification Problem for $\cS$ can be reduced to that of certain subquotients.
 To do that, one uses the cell structure of $\cS$, which is the categorical analog of the Kazhdan--Lusztig cell structure of $\mathsf{H}$.
 By \cite[Subsection 3.2]{CM}, for every (graded or ungraded) simple transitive $2$-representation $\mathbf{M}$ of $\cS$ there is a unique two-sided cell, called \emph{apex}, that is not annihilated by $\mathbf{M}$ and is maximal in the two-sided order with respect to that property.
 The Classification Problem for $\cS$ can therefore be addressed apex by apex, and for a fixed two-sided cell $\mathcal{J}$ we denote the $2$-category of (graded) simple transitive $2$-representations of $\cS$ with apex $\mathcal{J}$ by $\cS\text{-} \mathrm{(g)stmod}_{\mathcal{J}}$.
 Next, we can reduce the Classification Problem even further by \emph{(strong) $\mathcal{H}$-reduction}, see \cite[Theorem 15]{MMMZ} or \cite[Theorem 4.32]{MMMTZ2}.
 For any diagonal $\mathcal{H}$-cell $\mathcal{H}\subseteq \mathcal{J}$, which, by definition, the intersection of a left cell in $\mathcal{J}$ and the dual right cell, there is a subquotient $\cSH$ of $\cS$ whose only left, right and two-sided cells are the trivial cell and $\mathcal{H}$.
 By \cite[Theorem 4.32]{MMMTZ2}, there is a biequivalence

-This is a major reduction, because $\cSH$ is much smaller than $\cS$ and one can pick any diagonal $\mathcal{H}$-cell in $\mathcal{J}$ (which is helpful in practice, because not all diagonal $\mathcal{H}$-cells of $\mathcal{J}$ necessarily have the same structure, cf. Section \ref{appendix}).
+This is a major reduction, because $\cSH$ is much smaller than $\cS$ and one can pick any diagonal $\mathcal{H}$-cell in $\mathcal{J}$ (which is helpful in practice, because not all diagonal $\mathcal{H}$-cells of $\mathcal{J}$ necessarily have the same structure, see Section \ref{appendix}).

 By the results in this paper, the benefits turn out to be even bigger.
-Based on Elias and Williamson's results in \cite{EW}, Lusztig defined a locally semisimple bicategory $\cAJ$ for any two-sided cell $\mathcal{J}$ of any Coxeter group in \cite[Section 18.15]{Lu2}, which categorifies the $\mathcal{J}$-summand of his $\mathcal{J}$-ring, also known as the \emph{asymptotic Hecke algebra}.
-This bicategory is pivotal fusion by \cite{EW2} and contains a one-object, pivotal fusion, full subbicategory $\cAH$ for any diagonal $\mathcal{H}$-cell $\mathcal{H}\subset\mathcal{J}$, which we call the \emph{asymptotic bicategory} associated to $\mathcal{H}$.
+Based on Elias and Williamson's results in \cite{EW}, Lusztig defined in \cite[Subsection 18.15]{Lu2} a locally semisimple bicategory $\cAJ$, for any two-sided cell $\mathcal{J}$ of any Coxeter group.
+This bicategory categorifies the summand of the \emph{asymptotic Hecke algebra} corresponding to the cell $\mathcal{J}$.
+The bicategory $\cAJ$ is pivotal fusion by \cite{EW2} and contains a one-object pivotal fusion full subbicategory $\cAH$ for any diagonal $\mathcal{H}$-cell $\mathcal{H}\subset\mathcal{J}$, which we call the \emph{asymptotic bicategory} associated to $\mathcal{H}$.
 Being fusion, the bicategory $\cAH$ has only one cell, corresponding to $\mathcal{H}$, which is left, right, two-sided and diagonal simultaneously, so all its simple transitive $2$-representations have apex $\mathcal{H}$.
 The main insight of this paper is that these asymptotic bicategories completely determine the (graded) simple transitive $2$-representations of $\cS$.
 To be precise, our main result (Theorem \ref{theorem:main}) is the existence of a biequivalence of graded $2$-categories

 for every diagonal $\mathcal{H}$-cell $\mathcal{H}$ of $\cS$ for any finite Coxeter type.
 Here $\cAH\text{-}\mathrm{stmod}^{\prime}$ is the graded $2$-category with translation obtained from $\cAH\text{-}\mathrm{stmod}$ by a well-known and straightforward construction, which we will recall in Subsection \ref{subsection:grading}.
 As a matter of fact, $\cAH\text{-}\mathrm{stmod}^{\prime}$ and $\cAH\text{-}\mathrm{stmod}$ are biequivalent as ungraded $2$-categories, but not as graded $2$-categories.
 In the ungraded case, therefore, the above biequivalence becomes